 Des Moines, Iowa – Gilbert arap Bor isn’t afraid to speak up.
 As a smallholder farmer in Kenya, he draws from personal experience, knowing what it’s like to make ends meet in a developing world.
 He has seen first-hand how other farmers around the world have access to technologies like biotechnology that allow them to be more economically viable and more productive than all other forms of farming now practiced in Kenya.

 “Kenyan farmers must participate in the global economy by embracing and using new technologies, including those concerned with seed development.
 They must not be left behind by political talk, “said Bor.
 “They should be participating in producing enough food for their people’s consumption, among other crops that improve their economy.”

 Gilbert’s willingness to speak out on behalf of developing world farmers whose voice often goes unheard, led to his selection as the 2011 recipient of the Kleckner Trade and Technology Advancement Award.

-Tildelingen, given by Truth About Trade and Technology (TATT), recognizes a global farmer who exemplifies “strong leadership, vision and resolve in advancing the rights of all farmers to choose the technology and tools that will improve the quality, quantity and availability of agricultural products around the world.”
+Auhinna, given by Truth About Trade and Technology (Tatt), recognizes a global farmer who exemplifies “strong leadership, vision and resolve in advancing the rights of all farmers to choose the technology and tools that will improve the quality, quantity and availability of agricultural products around the world.”

 Gilbert and his family do small-scale dairy and crop farming on 25 acres of land in Kapsaret, located in the North Rift Valley- the “Bread Basket” of Kenya.
 They grow maize, vegetables and fodder, producing enough to feed their family and selling the surplus in available markets to feed other Kenyans.